fabliha-akther/fake-news-detector/README.md

 ## License

 Open for academic and research use.
-For commercial purposes, please contact the author.

 ---